sumeetjain/twitter-diversity-report/README.md

     ![alt text](http://i.imgur.com/oFbi7Y9.gif "how to clone the repository")

+3. [Prepare your local environment](#localenv) and [get a Twitter API key](#apikey) before starting to develop!
-3. Create a branch for the features you want to work on (`git checkout -b my-new-feature`)
+4. In your local project folder, create a branch for the features you want to work on (`git checkout -b my-new-feature`)
-3. Commit changes as you go (`git commit -am 'Add some feature'`) and push commits to that branch (`git push origin my-new-feature`)
+5. Commit changes as you go (`git commit -am 'Add some feature'`) and push commits to that branch (`git push origin my-new-feature`)

-4. When you're finished, create a new Pull Request for us to review.
+6. When you're finished, create a new Pull Request for us to review.

 <a name="localenv"></a>
 ##Prepare Your Local Environment